About the Mises Institute

 From these programs, the Institute has sponsored many books and hundreds of scholarly papers, in addition to thousands of published popular articles on economic and historical issues.

-In 1998, The Mises Institute moved into a facility at 518 West Magnolia Avenue that houses an extensive and unique library in the social sciences.
+In 1998, the Mises Institute moved into a facility at 518 West Magnolia Avenue that houses an extensive and unique library in the social sciences.
 The building was extended in 2000-2001 to accommodate the need for more library and faculty space.

 Through our Fellowships, we give top students of the Austrian School the practical support and intellectual tools they need to thrive in today’s academic setting.
 We provide books and periodicals, internships, academic counseling, and financial assistance to help them become the professors and intellectual leaders of tomorrow.
-In-house fellowships are available for dissertation writing and post-doc work.
+In-house fellowships and summer fellwoships are available for dissertation writing and post-doc work.
 Please apply!
 Students who have been accepted count it as the scholarly highlight of their lives.

 Serious scholarly work in economic theory and intellectual history does not receive the support it deserves from large foundations.
 To fill this crucial gap, the Mises Institute offers long-term grants for in-depth research in the Austrian tradition.

-The Austrian Scholars Conference is the annual professional meeting where new papers in the Misesian tradition are presented and debated, and faculty and students are able to escape the politicized environments of their home campuses.
+The Austrian Economics Research Conference is the annual professional meeting where new papers in the Misesian tradition are presented and debated, and faculty and students are able to escape the politicized environments of their home campuses.
 We also hold regular scholarly conferences on economics, history, philosophy, and law, as well as private colloquia exploring new avenues of research.

 The Schlarbaum Prize for lifetime defense of liberty, given every year, awards $10,000 to a public intellectual or distinguished scholar.
 The George Koether Award, a beautiful medallion and $2,500, given annually for free-market publishing.
 The Elgin Groseclose Award, a $20 Liberty Head Double Eagle, goes to the best piece of money-writing in the previous year.
 The Lawrence W. Fertig Prize in Austrian Economics awards $1,000 to the author of a paper that best advances economic science in the Austrian tradition.
 The O.P.
 Alford III Prize in Libertarian Scholarship awards $1,000 to the author of the paper best advances libertarian scholarship.